Xinglab/lr2rmats/README.md

 * `logs` contains the log file of each job.
 * `benchmark` contains each job's running time, memory usage and other measurements.

-## <a name="local"></a>Running lr2gtf on local machine
+## <a name="local"></a>Running lr2gtf on a local machine
 `snakemake -p --snakefile ./Snakefile --configfile ./config.yaml --jobs 8`

 8 threads will be used in parallel on the local machine.
-For more details about how to run lr2gtf on local machine, refer to [More about `snakemake` and configuration file](#snakemake).
+For more details about how to run lr2gtf on a local machine, refer to [More about `snakemake` and configuration file](#snakemake).

-## <a name="cluster"></a>Running lr2gtf on computer cluster
+## <a name="cluster"></a>Running lr2gtf on a computer cluster
 ```
 snakemake -p --snakefile ./Snakefile --configfile ./config.yaml  --cluster-config ./config.yaml \
 --cluster "qsub -cwd -V -l h_data={cluster.h_data},h_rt={cluster.h_rt} -pe shared {cluster.threads} \"
 ```
 Computing jobs will be automatically submitted to the computer cluster.
 Allocation information are also specified in `config.yaml`.
-For more details about how to run lr2gtf on computer cluster, refer to [More about `snakemake` and configuration file](#snakemake).
+For more details about how to run lr2gtf on a computer cluster, refer to [More about `snakemake` and configuration file](#snakemake).

 ## <a name="snakemake"></a>More about `snakemake` and configuration file
-1. All the input and output files that are in relative path format will use current working directory or directory specified by `snakemake` argument `--directory`(`-d`) as origin.
+1. All the input and output files that are in relative path format will use current working directory or directory specified by `snakemake` argument `--directory`(`-d`) as the origin.
-2. Maximum cores to be used on local machine or computer cluster could be specified with `snakemake` argument `--jobs` (`--cores`, `-j`).
+2. Maximum cores to be used on a local machine or computer cluster could be specified with `snakemake` argument `--jobs` (`--cores`, `-j`).
-3. Computing resources for each job could be set in configuration file.
+3. Computing resources for each job could be set in the configuration file.
     * `h_data`: memory size
     * `h_rt`: running time
     * `threads`: multi-threads